afterxleep/WireKit/docs/quickStart.md

 ### Define a Model, based on your Rest API

-Define your models, make sure they conforms to Codable.
+Define your models, make sure to conform to the Codable protocol.

 ``` swift
 // Basic Todo Model